Withholding Taxes: Arkansas

 - Employers must withhold income tax from the wages of employees who work in Arkansas, regardless of whether the employee is a resident or nonresident.
 A border city exemption is in effect for residents of Texarkana, which is located on the border of Texas and Arkansas.
 See Withholding on Residents, Nonresidents and Expatriates.

 - When they are hired, each employee must complete and submit to the employer a Form AR4EC, Employee's Withholding Exemption Certificate.
 Federal Form W-4 is permitted to be used as a substitute for the state form.
-If an employee wishes to claim exempt status, it must complete and submit Form AR4ECSP, Employee's Special Withholding Exemption Certificate.
 See Employee's Withholding Exemption Certificate.

 - If supplemental wages, such as bonuses, are paid to an employee, the employer must withhold on those wages at a flat percentage of the payment.
 See Supplemental Wages.